 Tomb of Emperor Tu Duc - The 4th King of the Nguyen Dynasty

-Tu Duc Tomb (Mausoleum): Emperor Tu Duc ruled our country for 36 years (1847-1883), the longest time compare to any Emperors of the Nguyen's Dynasty.
+Tu Duc Tomb (Mausoleum of Tu Duc): Emperor Tu Duc ruled our country for 36 years (1847-1883), the longest time compare to any Emperors of the Nguyen's Dynasty.
 Although he had about 103 wives and concubines, but he was unable to have children as he had mumps when he was 20.
 Then he had to adopt 3 nephews to become adopted sons.
 He had wrote about his biography on Stone Stele in Tomb's Area.
-This stele is the biggest of its type in Vietnam with 20 tons weight, and had to be brought here from Thanh Hoa Province over 500 kilometers away - a trip that took Elephants and Horses four years to bring here.
+This stele is the biggest of its type in Vietnam with 20 tons weight, and had to be brought here from Thanh Hoa Province over 500 kilometers North of Hue - a trip that took Elephants and Horses four years to bring here.
 Tu Duc Tomb took 3 years for 3.000 man to construct day and night.

 - Tomb Location: Thuong Ba, Hue City, Thua Thien Hue